genomicepidemiology/ARGprofiler/README.md

 ## Introduction

-ARGfinder is a newly developed Snakemake pipeline designed to analyze read distances, abundances, and genomic flanking regions of ARGs in metagenomic sequencing data.
+ARGfinder is a newly developed Snakemake pipeline designed to analyze ARGs' read distances, abundances, and genomic flanking regions in metagenomic sequencing data.
 It has been adapted to work for short-read sequencing datasets.
 The pipeline also includes the recently made PanRes database, a combined collection of current ARG databases, and ARGextender, an assembly tool for extending the genomic flanking region around genes of interest.

 ARGfinder uses the following tools: